rapiddweller/rapiddweller-benerator-ce/doc/distribution.md

 provide them with certain distribution characteristics.

 Distributions come in two flavors:

 - Sequences: Algorithm for generating numbers
 - Weights: Functions which provide the probability of a certain number

 For most common needs there exist predefined sequences and weights.

-For special needs you can define and add your own custom ones.
+For special needs, you can define and add your own custom ones.

 ## Basic Configuration

-A Distribution is selected with a 'distribution' attribute an can be parameterized with a 'min' and 'max' value and a 'granularity'.
-The granularity is applied in a way, that any generated number is 'min' plus an integer multiple of granularity.
+A Distribution is selected with a `distribution` attribute an can be parameterized with a `min` and `max` value and a `granularity`.
+The granularity is applied in a way, that any generated number is `min` plus an integer multiple of `granularity`.

 Thus, a configuration

 ```xml